sfu-ireceptor/turnkey-service-php/doc/sanitychecking.md

 * the name of a CSV or EXCEL file containing sample metadata
 * the URL associated to the Turnkey
 * the study ID uniquely identifying the study
-* the full path to a directory containing annotation subdirectories for sequences processed using either MIXCR, IMGT or IGBLAST
+* the full path to a directory containing annotation files for sequences processed using either MIXCR, IMGT or IGBLAST
-* IMGT subdirectory
-* MIXCR subdirectory
-* IGBLAST subdirectory
 * a sanity check level: "H" for summary on number of samples loaded, "L" for details on field name and content, "F" for number of sequences check
 * a field name within the metadata uniquely idenfitying each sample